Lemon Ginger Cayenne Wellness Shots with Manuka Honey

 • Strain juice through a fine mesh strainer use a spoon to the press the juice through the strainer.
 Line with cheesecloth or use a nut milk bag.

 • Pour strained juice into a mason jar or glass bottles.
+Whisk in the cayenne pepper.
 Enjoy 1 – 2 ounce shots.

 Notes